fcambus/logswan/README.md

 ```
 # Logswan

-Logswan is a Web log analyzer in early stages of development.
+Logswan is a Web log analyzer using probabilistic data structures.
 It is targeted at very large log files, typically APIs logs.
+It has constant memory usage regardless of the log file size.

 Project design goals include : speed, memory-usage efficiency, and keeping the code as simple as possible.

 Logswan is **opinionated software** :